 Following a short film containing moments from some of Ashton’s ballets, we were invited to view a selection of items from the Royal Opera House archives.
-In existence for over 40 years, the Collection houses over 6,000 costumes, thousands of programmes, and around 1 million photographs – of which a number can be seen the ROH Collections website.
+In existence for over 40 years, the Collection houses over 6,000 costumes, thousands of programmes, and around 1 million photographs.

 We divided up into small groups, each working on a different ballet.
 My co-editor Edward – an experienced Wikipedian – guided me through the editing process.
 We decided to tackle the article about Ashton’s La fille mal gardée, primarily using albums of press-cuttings for reference.
 I found that with the simple click of a button we were able to add further detail to the Wikipedia page, from details of original cast members quitting to accidental on-stage injuries.
 In a 2005 review from the Daily Mail, we learned that during one performance of La fille, Marianela Núñez inadvertently struck Carlos Acosta above the eye with her elbow, causing blood to stain her white dress:

 “It simply looked as if there were a few more red petals [on her gown] than there had been before.”